 5 Ideas for Repurposing Picture Frames

-Have you ever been in the situation where glass in your picture frame breaks or a frame gets damaged so you can no longer use it?
+Have you ever been in a situation where glass in your picture frame breaks or a frame gets damaged so you can no longer use it?
 Or maybe you just got tired of the frame or received it as a gift and it didn’t match your decorations.
-Here are some of my ideas on how to repurpose old picture frames and turn them into something other than a way to display your photo memories.
+Here are some of my ideas on how to repurpose picture frames and turn them into something other than a way to display your photo memories.

 Picture Frame Charger

 I had some old wooden frames that were just waiting to be transformed into something beautiful and unique.
 I decided to use them as chargers to dress up my table for a fancy dinner (seen in here in my Thanksgiving video).
 This would also look very nice at a wedding reception or bridal shower.

 All you need to make the picture frame charger is: